dike950121/MyPortFolio/_site/README.md

 Add custom Bootstrap variables to `/_sass/bootstrap/_bootstrap-custom-variables.scss`.

 Any custom SCSS partials should be added to the `_sass` folder, as they will be compiled by Jekyll when serving.
 These partials must be imported in `/stylesheets/main.scss`.

-Update your Google Analytics tracker ID in `/_layouts/defaults.html`.

 ## Deployment